dasnixon/Emotidragon/README.md

     $ gem install emotidragon

-## What can I do?
-Remember, emotidragon gets included into String class, so you can call methods on an instance of String

 ## Method List
 ### emoticons - get array of all emoticons
     "I love science :).
 I hate nickelback :(".emoticions